FASHRM & DFASHRM Requirements - ASHRM

 - Be the author or co-author of a book chapter; OR

-- Be the author of at least two articles published in journals or periodicals with documented circulation exceeding 1,000 readers.
+- Be the author of at least two original articles published in journals or periodicals with documented circulation exceeding 1,000 readers (articles repurposed in a new forum do not qualify).
 The applicant must be the primary author of at least one of the articles.

 Articles published as a matter of routine job responsibility will not be accepted.
 All material submitted must also: